kohya-ss/sd-scripts/README.md

    - Remove `--network_train_unet_only` from your command.
    - Add `train_t5xxl=True` to `--network_args` to train T5XXL LoRA.
 CLIP-L is also trained at the same time.
    - T5XXL output can be cached for CLIP-L LoRA training.
 So, `--cache_text_encoder_outputs` or `--cache_text_encoder_outputs_to_disk` is also available.
    - The learning rates for CLIP-L and T5XXL can be specified separately.
 Multiple numbers can be specified in `--text_encoder_lr`.
 For example, `--text_encoder_lr 1e-4 1e-5`.
+The first value is the learning rate for CLIP-L, and the second value is for T5XXL.
 If you specify only one, the learning rates for CLIP-L and T5XXL will be the same.
 If `--text_encoder_lr` is not specified, the default learning rate `--learning_rate` is used for both CLIP-L and T5XXL.
    - The trained LoRA can be used with ComfyUI.
    - Note: `flux_extract_lora.py`, `convert_flux_lora.py`and `merge_flux_lora.py` do not support CLIP-L and T5XXL LoRA yet.